 In light of the COVID-19 crisis, the world around us is rapidly changing.
 The restrictions of lockdown forced businesses to temporarily close and trading to pause.
 This has meant that the number of vulnerable jobseekers has risen, and people now need help to navigate a job market affected by both a health and economic crisis.

 One company well-placed to offer that support is social business, SkillLab: a business focused on helping the most vulnerable job seekers find pathways into better employment avenues.
-Their AI based technology offers personalised career advice to many marginalised jobseekers, which they were able to further develop after receiving a grant from Google.org’s AI Impact Challenge.
+Their AI-based technology offers personalised career advice to marginalised jobseekers, and they were able to further develop after receiving funding in the Google AI Impact Challenge.

 The work SkillLab does is more relevant than ever.
 We had a chance to find out more about SkillLab’s recent work, and how they are adapting to a ‘new’ normal.